 Ragnar's first name didn't raise many eyebrows during the 9th century Scandinavia.
 In fact, it is still a common masculine given name in many countries, including Norway, Denmark, Iceland, and Sweden.
 It is a compound of Old Norse words "ragin," meaning counsel, and "hari" meaning army.

 Ragnar's last name, however, wasn't as common during the Viking Era.
-If the stories are to be believed, Ragnar earned himself the name "Loðbrók" while fighting for the hand of his wife, Thora, who was guarded by a giant serpent.
+If the stories are to be believed, Ragnar earned the name "Loðbrók" while fighting for the hand of his wife, Thora, who was guarded by a giant serpent.
 In order to protect himself from the snake's venom, Ragnar wore a pair of shaggy breeches covered with tar.
 After defeating the snake, Ragnar took the name Loðbrók with pride, even though its meaning was nothing but "hairy breeches ("loth" meaning hairy + "brōk" meaning breeches)."

 To this day, scholars vigorously debate the issue of Ragnar Lothbrok's real accomplishments throughout history, and we shouldn't blame them for it.
 Over the centuries, embellished stories of this Viking hero were told to fill in the gaps, so much that the original tale about him became almost a fantasy.

-So if we decide to ignore the sagas and put our trust only in external sources, we would still conclude Ragnar was a ruler powerful enough in his own right to launch the autonomous attacks and seize lands for himself and his followers on foreign shores.
+So if we decide to ignore the sagas and put our trust only in external sources, we would still conclude Ragnar was a ruler powerful enough in his own right to launch autonomous attacks and seize lands for himself and his followers on foreign shores.

 Ragnar Lothbrok had probably been active in Francia during most of the mid 9th century, where he was granted land in Frisia.
 A few years later, Ragnar lost these lands, as well as the deal with the king Charles the Bald.